flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 If that wasn't enough, the PPU can now apply **affine transformations** to sprites!

-Sprite entries are 32-bit wide and their values can be divided in two groups:
+Sprite entries are 32-bit wide and their values can be divided into two groups:

-- **Attributes**: Contains x/y position, h/v flipping, size, shape (square or rectangle), sprite type (affine or regular) and location of first tile.
+- **Attributes**: Contains x/y position, h/v flipping, size, shape (square or rectangle), sprite type (affine or regular) and location of the first tile.
 - **Affine data**: Only used if the sprite is affine, specify scaling and rotation.
 {{% /inner_markdown %}}